-Fashion fans will adore 18Montrose which is a concept store selling fashion, footwear accessories and more from the likes of Yeezy and Alexander Wang.
-Laid back casual clothing lovers will want to pop into American Vintage for basics, knitwear and shirts.
+Fashion fans will adore 18Montrose, which is a concept store selling fashion, footwear accessories and more from the likes of Yeezy and Alexander Wang.
+Laidback casual clothing lovers will want to pop into American Vintage for basics, knitwear and shirts.
 For quality bags (satchels, totes, rucksacks) in leather, waxed cotton, nylon or vegan materials head to Ally Capellino.
-Lost Property of London also make beautiful bags including rucksacks and satchel style brief cases.
+Lost Property of London also makes beautiful bags, including backpacks and satchel style briefcases.

-Other fashion shops to check out include Cos, Margaret Howell, Paul Smiths, Wolf & Badger and S120 which all sell men’s and women’s wear.
-Try Emin & Paul and Twin for women’s clothing and Form & Thread or Universal Works for men’s fashion.
+Other fashion shops to check out include Cos, Margaret Howell, Paul Smiths, Wolf & Badger and S120 which all sell men’s and women’s clothing.
+Try Emin & Paul and Twin for womenswear and Form & Thread or Universal Works for menswear.
 Outerwear shops include Rains and the Outsiders Store.
 For sportswear jog along to Sports Edit.
 Beija London stocks lingerie and swimwear.
 Footwear shops range from Cheaney to Superga and Tracey Neuls.

-For beauty products and experiences try Aesop (opening soon), Malin+Goetz (opening soon), Beautystack beauty app and Facegym which is a place to exercise your face!
+For beauty products and experiences try Aesop, Malin+Goetz, Beautystack beauty app and Facegym, which is a place to exercise your face!
 The lifestyle stores I mentioned above also sell a wide selection of beauty products for the face, body and hair.
 Miller Harris is the place for perfume.
-Manifesto is great for guys to get groomed whether that’s a wet shave or a beard trim.
+Manifesto is excellent for guys to get groomed whether that’s a wet shave or a beard trim.

 Coal Drops Yard Kings Cross Food and Drink

 All that shopping will make you hungry.
-For quality tapas to share with your friends try Barrafina.
-Bodega Rita’s is a deli serving lunch and food throughout the day such as sandwiches and in the evening, you can try the small plates.
-Casa Pastor is well worth a visit if you love Mexican food, the tacos are very good and so is the Mezcal!
+For quality tapas to share with your friends, try Barrafina.
+Bodega Rita’s is a deli serving lunch and food throughout the day such as sandwiches, and in the evening, you can try the small plates.
+Casa Pastor is well worth a visit if you love Mexican food, the tacos are delicious and so is the Mezcal!

 The Coal Office

-The Coal Office dishes up Middle Eastern cuisine from chef Assaf Granit and the interiors are designed by Tom Dixon.
-Hicce is located on the top floor of Wolf & Badger where Pip Lacey serves edible delights which have been cooked by wood fire.
+The Coal Office dishes up Middle Eastern cuisine from chef Assaf Granit, and the interiors are designed by Tom Dixon.
+Read my Coal Office Restaurant Review here.
+Hicce is located on the top floor of Wolf & Badger where Pip Lacey serves edible delights which have been cooked by wood-fire.
 Munch on grilled cheese sandwiches at Morty and Bob’s.
 Get your caffeine fix at Redemption Roasters.

 Coal Drops Yard Kings Cross Information

 For more information on the shops and restaurants take a look at the Coal Drops Yard Website.
-You will find this shopping destination located behind King’s Cross and St Pancras stations, just follow signage to Regent’s Canal.
+You will find this shopping destination located behind King’s Cross and St Pancras stations, follow signage to Regent’s Canal.
 The address is Stable Street, London N1C 4QD.
-Granary Square is situated next door which is worth exploring.
-Most shops are open 10am-8pm Monday to Saturday and 12-6pm on Sunday.
+Granary Square is situated next door, which is worth exploring.
+Most shops are open from 10 am until 8 pm Monday to Saturday and 12 noon until 6 pm on Sunday.
 Read my Ten Things To Do In Kings Cross London article for more information on the area.
-See more pictures of the area on my Love Kings Cross London Pinterest Board.
+See more pictures on my Love Kings Cross London Pinterest Board.
 I hope you enjoy your visit and buy something beautiful.